Years ago when you mentioned the concept of retirement, visions of a long and relaxing stretch of time after your career came to mind.

-Although everyone has varying retirement concerns, one of the keys to success is to prepare an active budget of your expected expenses in retirement.
+Although everyone has varying retirement income planning concerns, one of the keys to success is to prepare an active budget of your expected expenses in retirement.
 You can then review how much you have saved and invested to meet your unique situation.

 Remember, most people in retirement pare back certain expenses like commuting costs and clothes that are required for work.
 However, some incur additional expenses such as health care.